 We will only contact people or services, without a person’s consent, when there is significant safety concern and it is believed that this action will protect the person from risk of death or serious harm.
 This action will only be taken if the person will not provide or consent or they are assessed as not having mental capacity to consent.

 This relies on effective professional judgment, working with each individual person, to identify the appropriate service/person, who are best situated, to protect them from risk of death or serious harm.

-The decision to share information, without consent, will only be made by the Inclusion and Support Manager and this decision would be in conjunction with the student's primary advisor.
-In the absence of the Inclusion and Support Manager, the advisor would discuss the potential information share with the Membership Engagement Manager or CEO.
+The decision to share information, without consent, will only be made by the Advice Manager and this decision would be in conjunction with the student's primary advisor.
+In the absence of the Advice Manager, the advisor would discuss the potential information share with the Membership Engagement Manager or CEO.